MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-III-Office-Special-Education-Rehabilitative-Services-Department-Education/part-300-Assistance-States-Education-Children-Disabilities/subpart-B-State-Eligibility/subjectgroup-ECFR69620aa83eed53c-Methods-Ensuring-Services/section-300.154.md

 (e) *Children with disabilities who are covered by private insurance.* (1) With regard to services required to provide FAPE to an eligible child under this part, a public agency may access the parents' private insurance proceeds only if the parents provide consent consistent with § 300.9.

-(2) Each time the public agency proposes to access the parents' private insurance proceeds, the agency must -
+(2) Each time the public agency proposes to access the parents' private insurance proceeds, the agency must—

 (i) Obtain parental consent in accordance with paragraph (e)(1) of this section; and